Human Resources Modernization

 Review current progress of individual modernization activities.

-Goals of a centralized talent acquisition system include:
+Goals of a modernized talent acquisition system include:

 Dedicated Talent Systems Operations